nikkijuk/flutter-playground/README.md

 - Ios & Android are supported out of box
 - Integrations to Firebase are included

-And combined with FireBase it all start looking very bright
+And combined with FireBase it all starts looking very bright.

 - Firebase scales from simple use cases to very complex cloud environments
 - Firebase includes messaging, storage and authentication services
 - Added features for mobile incluce crashlytics

 Development can be done within Andoid studio, but also other IDE's like Visual Studio Code are supported.

+There are also interesting integrations also.

+- Stripe has integrations to allow payment on mobile devices
+- 2Dimensions has developed Flare to model vertor graphics, for which Flutter has player plugin

+It's quite propable that there's more to come as platform matures.

 # future Directions